JO Tankers

 Jo Tankers has been acquired by Stolt-Nielsen in 2016.
 Stolt-Nielsen has over time painted the ships from the orange color into the Stolt-Nielsen colors.
-As the Jo Tankers fleet consisted out of a number of early 1990's tankers, a number of Jo Tankers ships have been beached and dismantled.
+As the Jo Tankers fleet consisted out of a number of early 1990s tankers, a number of Jo Tankers ships have been beached and dismantled.
 Ships aging above 25 years are considered too old for most major oil compagnies to be accepted as charter.